Flower Network Communication¶

 Note

-In the current version of Flower, both of these connections are insecure because
+In the current version of Flower, both of the connections above are insecure because Flower assumes that the following groups of processes run within the same trusted network:

-SuperLink/SuperNode should never communicate over untrusted networks (e.g., public
+Each group must remain inside a single trusted network.
+They should never communicate with each other over untrusted networks (e.g., the public internet).

-When user authentication is enabled, Flower uses an OIDC-compatible server to authenticate requests:
+When account authentication is enabled, Flower uses an OIDC-compatible server to authenticate requests:

 SuperLink to OIDC server: A SuperLink can optionally be configured to only allow authenticated users to interact with it.
 In this setting, the Flower SuperLink acts as a REST client to the OIDC-compatible server.